 - A slight increase in the size of the heart, especially the left ventricle, is not uncommon.
 The heart wall thickens, so the amount of blood that the chamber can hold may actually decrease despite the increased overall heart size.
 The heart may fill more slowly.

 - Heart changes cause the of a normal, healthy older person to be slightly different than the ECG of a healthy younger adult.
-Abnormal rhythms () such as are more common in older people.
-They may be caused by .
+Abnormal rhythms (), such as , are more common in older people.
+They may be caused by heart disease.